mashachicken/Time-Manager/README.md

 **Purpose:** This app will help users keep track of their time and help them be more productive and punctual **Minimum Features:**
 User can enter a task and time limit they want to spend on it The input will be taken from a user and used to set a timer.
-When timer end, an alarm will go off.
+When timer ends, an alarm will go off.
-Every 1 minute user will get a (voice) notification, reminding how much time they have left **Technologies and frameworks:**
+Every 1 minute user will get a (voice) notification, reminding how much time they have left (Still working on this feature) **Technologies and frameworks:**
 * JavaScript
 * React